brianglass/anastasis/README.md

 ================
 The script that does the conversion is a work in progress.
 There are some flaws in the conversion process.
-At some point, once the script has done a good enough job, I will just get rid of it and future edition can place directly on the markdown files.
+At some point, once the script has done a good enough job, I will just get rid of it and future editing can place directly on the markdown files.
 Pull requests for improvements to the script are welcome.